 Is there opportunity for exercise and outdoor time?

-After the therapeutic day is over, we bring clients to the beach, gym, and outside meetings.
+After the therapeutic day is over, we bring patients to the beach, gym, and outside meetings.

 What do patients do for fun?

-Clients have a recreational room at the Detox level that has video games, movies, and board games to choose from.
-Once at Banyan Pompano, we also offer special events for holidays, as well as a weekly talent show for current clients to participate.
+Patients have a recreational room at the Detox level that has video games, movies, and board games to choose from.
+We also offer special events for holidays, as well as a weekly talent show for current patients to participate.